 And don’t forget: I have a pretty sweet packing list, too.

 Bookmark it, share it, print it out and eat it.
 This stuff is GOOD.

 Hopper: My favorite flight app.
 It tells you if now’s a good time to buy; if it’s not, it’ll alert you when it is.
 It doesn’t have data for obscure international routes, though.

 Skiplagged: Wanna find a deal?
 This site does some serious hacking, and can find some seriously great prices.

-ITA Software: Matrix Airfare Search: Where I go when I want to do real research.
-Though the interface takes a bit of getting used to, it has unrivaled options for checking both flexible dates and multiple departure/arrival cities at the same time.
-(Please note you can’t actually book your flight through this site; after finding the best combo of dates/cities, you’ll have to book it directly on the airline’s website.)
+ITA Software: Matrix Airfare Search: Though the interface takes a bit of getting used to, it has unrivaled options for checking both flexible dates and multiple departure/arrival cities.
+(Note you can’t actually book your flight through this site; after finding the best combo of dates/cities, you’ll have to book it directly on the airline’s website.)